trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Indirect-Accounting-Integrations.md

 {% include faq-begin.md %}

-## Which accounting packages offer this indirect integration with Expensify?
+## Which accounting packages offer this indirect integration with Ieatta?

 We support a pre-configured flat-file integration for the following accounting packages: